awsdocs/amazon-vpc-user-guide/doc_source/vpc-migrate-ipv6.md

 1. Open the Amazon VPC console at [https://console\.aws\.amazon\.com/vpc/](https://console.aws.amazon.com/vpc/)\.

 1. If you're using a NAT device in your private subnet, it does not support IPv6 traffic\.
 Instead, create an egress\-only internet gateway for your private subnet to enable outbound communication to the internet over IPv6 and prevent inbound communication\.
 An egress\-only internet gateway supports IPv6 traffic only\.
-For more information, see [Egress\-only internet gateways](egress-only-internet-gateway.md)\.
+For more information, see [Enable outbound IPv6 traffic using an egress\-only internet gateway](egress-only-internet-gateway.md)\.

 1. In the navigation pane, choose **Route Tables** and select the route table that's associated with the private subnet\.